jnCarnot/mlflow/README.md

 - Constructing custom wrapper to cope with Prophet's custom input methodology
 - Calling the custom wrapper through docker and predicting with curl and through request library

-### **7. NSSM**
-- What is NSSM
-- Installation of NSSM
-- Run the NSSM service
-- Edit properties of service
-- Monitor running service

 ### **mlflow_features**
 - Concept Guide of mlflow
 - Setting/Connecting mlflow experiments